Naval Academy midshipman reaches a milestone for Black women

 Similar ground was broken at the U.S. Military Academy in New York in 2017, when Simone Askew became the first Black female first captain, the highest position in the cadet chain of command at West Point.

-Women were first allowed into the nation’s service academies in 1976.
-That’s also when Janie Mines became the first Black woman to enter the Naval Academy, graduating four years later in 1980.
+While the U.S. Merchant Marine Academy first admitted women in 1974, the nation’s other four service academies didn’t allow women to attend until 1976.
+That’s when Janie Mines became the first Black woman to enter the Naval Academy, graduating four years later in 1980.
 While the number of women at the academy has been rising, it’s still currently about 72% male and 28% female.

 In a social media post, Mines wrote that Barber’s selection “brought me to tears.
 This young woman, Midshipman Sydney Barber, will be the first Black Female Brigade Commander at the U.S. Naval Academy.
 40 years later.
 Thank you, Sydney!
 Love you!”

-Note: This story was first published on Dec.
-2, 2020.
-It was updated on Dec.
-5, 2020, to correct that while four of the nation’s five service academies first admitted women in 1976, the U.S. Merchant Marine Academy admitted women two years earlier in 1974.